StatisticsSU/.github/profile/README.md

 ### Welcome!

 This is the Github organization page for **Department of Statistics at Stockholm University**. \
-We will host code for some of our courses here, often as R packages.
+We will host data and code for some of our courses here, often as R packages.

 The repository `SUdatasets` may be of particular interest.
 It contains an R package with some of the datasets used in our courses.